 Coaching is a key part of the Scrum Master role.
-Delegates use active listening and open questions to reveal problems and they coach individuals and teams to make a plan to resolve them.
+As a result, delegates use active listening and open questions to reveal problems and they coach individuals and teams to make a plan to resolve them.
 We present a simple coaching framework and apply it in an exercise that puts theory into practice.

 Professional Scrum Master Outcomes

-Delegates will leave with a comprehensive understanding of the practices and accountabilities of the Scrum Master role, and will know how to get started in fulfilling it.
-Experienced Scrum masters will leave with renewed confidence, and a collection of new techniques to try.
+Delegates, therefore, leave with a comprehensive understanding of the practices and accountabilities of the Scrum Master role, knowing how to get started in fulfilling it.
+Experienced Scrum masters leave with renewed confidence and a collection of new techniques to try.